Code-Institute-Submissions/JochenFM-Milestone1/README.md

 - [x] The image on the home page in index.html quickly sets the atmosphere linking design with main content;
 - [x] The 'recent posts' section below the landing page on index.html (once live) will allow users to quickly access the most recent content;
-- [x] The social media buttons in the footer will allow users to share the content of this page;
+- [x] The social media buttons in the footer will allow users to share the content of this page; These are intentionally stripped to the very basics - there is no need for extensive links to social media as yet.
 - [x] These social media links also allow us to disseminate the news about the existence of this blog;
 - [x] about.html allows users to quickly gain an overview of the aims and rationale for this blog and who the editors are, their interests and social media profiles all of which is crucial to get a feel for what they are seeing;